Julie-Landrevie/Julie-Landrevie/README.md

 # Julie Landrevie — Football Data & Video Analyst

-Aspiring football data analyst with a background in mobility and big event organization (Jo 2024 Paris).
+Aspiring football data analyst with a background in mobility and big event organization (JO 2024 Paris).
 Certified in Sports Analytics (University of Michigan) and Video & Data Analysis in Sport (Université de Lorraine).